Zhuinden/simple-stack-ftue-compose-sample/README.md

 You can also see the same concept implemented using Simple-Stack (Fragments) in [the Simple-Stack FTUE sample](https://github.com/Zhuinden/simple-stack-ftue-sample/), or with Jetpack Navigation (Fragments) in [the Jetpack Navigation FTUE sample](https://github.com/Zhuinden/jetpack-navigation-ftue-sample/)).

+There is also [Jetpack Navigation's Navigation-Compose FTUE sample](https://github.com/Zhuinden/jetpack-navigation-ftue-compose-sample) for comparison.

 ## License

     Copyright 2021 Gabor Varadi